opentap/opentap/doc/Developer Guide/Result Listener/Readme.md

 Lastly, ResultSeries is pointed to by the Results table, so that each row in ResultSeries can have many results belonging to it.

-The TAP database schema consists of 11 tables, shown in the following diagram.
+The OpenTAP database schema consists of 11 tables, shown in the following diagram.
 You should explore the schema of the sample databases before attempting to write a new result listener targeting a new database.

 ![](DatabaseDiagram.PNG)